 Pest control in hospitals

 Rats and mice can get into a building via the smallest gap in a wall or floorboard, and once they’re inside, they like to stay there.
-Rodents generally like to chew on things which can cause huge problems for the building and patients.
+Rodents generally like to chew on things, which can cause huge problems for the building and patients.
 Rats and mice will gnaw through wood, floorboards, and plaster on walls, weakening the structural integrity.
 They may also chew through electrical wires, which can affect hospital equipment and cause significant repair costs, not to mention the increased fire risk that comes with broken wires.

 As well as the physical damage that rodents can cause, they leave urine and droppings everywhere they go.
 They’ll be attracted to kitchen areas and pantries and may contaminate the hospital’s supply of food, which poses a health risk and an economic nightmare.
+On the wards, they can also cause havoc for the infection risk they pause.
+Many patients are already compromised from underlying health conditions, and any sighting of mice will often lead to the ward closure.

-Cockroaches pose a significant threat to our health, and are therefore a huge problem for hospitals and healthcare facilities where people’s immune systems are vulnerable.
+Cockroaches pose a significant threat to our health and are therefore a huge problem for hospitals and healthcare facilities where people’s immune systems are vulnerable.
 Cockroaches carry a number of diseases, including salmonella and even typhoid, as well as parasites and bacteria.
 They’re also incredibly resilient and can survive in very hostile environments.

 Food is at risk of being contaminated, as are any operating theatres and areas which need to be sterile.
-Cockroaches aren’t particularly fussy when it comes to where they stay, they’ll colonise areas under sinks and toilets, kitchen units, food cupboards – virtually anywhere.
+Cockroaches aren’t particularly fussy when it comes to where they stay; they’ll colonise areas under sinks and toilets, kitchen units, food cupboards – virtually anywhere.

 Cockroaches may also be a sign that hygiene levels in a facility are subpar, as they tend to breed and flourish in sewers or damp areas.
 Not only are they a problem themselves, but they’re also symptomatic of a wider issue.